TravelByRocket/synodic-co/_apps/so-much-coffee.md

 ## Problem Validation

-I wanted to solve many problems with my design but I felt that a coffee timer and a shop directory would be the most achievable with my time and skills as well as line up the best with what users were looking for.
-I found out through interviewing that almost everyone has their own way of finding a coffee shop but I was almost the only person looking for a better coffee brewing timer.
-When I need to narrow to scope of what I was building I knew what to do.
+I wanted to solve many problems with my design, but I felt that a coffee timer and a shop directory would be the most achievable with my time and skills, as well as line up the best with what users were looking for.
+I found out through interviewing that almost everyone has their own way of finding a coffee shop, but I was almost the only person looking for a better coffee brewing timer.
+When I need to narrow to scope of what I was building, I knew what to do.

 ![Interview results table](/assets/so-much-coffee/interview-results.png)